 Each year Weber State University hosts a two day diversity conference around a different timely and compelling theme, bringing in national keynote speakers and regional and local presenters.
 This conference is free and open to the entire campus and community.
 The conference objectives and session goals are listed below.
-Check our events calendar for the 2012 conference on October 4th and 5th, 2012!

 - To showcase best practices, curriculum models, research, outreach strategies, training methods.